THEODORE "TEDDY" ROOSEVELT

 He graduated in 1880 from Harvard and was on the boxing team.
 He married Alice, had a daughter Alice, and was elected at 23 the youngest person in the New York state Assembly.
 His happy life crashed, however, when his mother and wife both died on the same day.
 He was emotionally wiped out.

-He entrusted his young daughter with relatives, and dropped out for a while.
+He entrusted his young daughter with sister, and dropped out for a while.
 He went west to South Dakota to be a cowboy, sheriff, and laborer.
 He hunted buffalo and became a proficient horseman.
 He fell in love with the vanishing frontier.
 He was a screwy sight to the cowboys -- he was pudgy, he wore "granny" glasses, and he had a high, tinny voice with a funny, wimpy New York patrician accent.
 However, by hard work and gumption, he won their respect.

 After he recharged his emotional batteries, he returned to New York, and married Edith.
 With daughter Alice and children from his new marriage, he settled down again.
 He became Police Commissioner in New York City, and cleaned up a corrupt system filled with graft.
 He was appointed Assistant Secretary of the Navy.
 He single-handedly got the navy ready for the impending war with Spain when no one else could see the need.
 When the Secretary was away, he (without authority) cabled Admiral Dewey to take the Philippines if and when war broke out.
 The navy was ready when the Maine was bombed in Cuba and war broke out.